 Since the groundwater in the area is salty, the only solution to this problem is rainwater harvesting which can be done using tanks (for human consumption) and ponds (for livestock and crops).
 Our farm uses large ponds to collect rainwater and surface run-off; this water is suitable for irrigation and livestock.

-We train local farmers and community groups in the construction and maintenance of such ponds and also help with installation.
+We train local farmers and community groups in the construction and maintenance of such ponds.
+When someone wants to build a pond we help with funding (via partial subsidies and banking schemes), planning, installation and upkeep.

-Baringo county is known all over Kenya for its high quality honey, which is due to the prevalence of the acacia tree.
-Our farm is on the border Nakuru and Baringo counties, so we are hoping that bee-keeping could become a viable income source for local families.
-It is relatively cheap (€35 for a hive) and requires little work.
+Baringo county is known all over Kenya for its high quality honey (attributed to the acacia tree).
+Our farm is on the border Nakuru and Baringo counties, so we hope that bee-keeping could become a viable income source for local families; it is relatively cheap (€35 for a hive) and requires little work.

 We hold regular training & demonstration sessions where we invite local farmers to come and learn about the new crops and farming techniques we are using on our farm, as well as basic instruction on good farm management practices.